Guided Variational Network for Image Decomposition: Introduction

 where $c$ represents the cartoon component containing homogeneous or smoothly varying regions, and $t$ captures texture-like oscillatory structures.
 Given the desired properties of $c$ and $t$, a variational decomposition model for a given image $f$ can be formulated as:

-where $\lambda \in \R_{++}$ are regularization parameters, and $\|\cdot\|_{\star}$ and $\|\cdot\|_{\square}$ denote suitable norms (or seminorms) that encode the structural priors of the cartoon and texture components, respectively.
+where $\lambda > 0$ is a regularization parameter, and $\|\cdot\|_{\star}$ and $\|\cdot\|_{\square}$ denote suitable norms (or semi-norms) that encode the structural priors of the cartoon and texture components, respectively.
 Naturally, the hard constraint in \eqref{eq:mod_constrained} is replaced by a quadratic penalty, leading to an unconstrained formulation

 which we adopt in this paper.
 Here $\lambda_1, \lambda_2>0$ and $\|\cdot\|_2$ denotes the Euclidean norm.